Meenachinmay/iConference/README.md

 8. Some meta data about threads (DONE)
 9. UI improved (DONE)
 6. A user can filter thread by popularity (DONE)
-7. A user can favoruite replies
+7. A user can favoruite replies (DONE)
+8. Query Optimizations (DONE)
+9. Laravel bug bar added for better optimizations(DONE)
 8. User will have an profile
 9. Authorization Policies
 10. Activity feed with TDD